 The notion of “forced rehab” is a source of controversy in certain circles, and is not necessarily something that is permitted in the UK.
 However, there are many people who have recently been wondering, would this approach work in the United Kingdom; and, more importantly, does this idea actually work in the United States where precedent exists?
 In this blog post, we will look more fully at the overall idea of Forced Rehab.

-Forced Rehab: How it Works
+Forced Rehab: How It Works

-Families and medical professionals may request involuntary commitment into rehab in 37 states in the USA.
+Families and medical professionals may request an involuntary commitment to rehab in 37 states in the USA.
 An ‘Emergency Drug Treatment’, as the name rings, would need to legally go past a judge who would have the final say on the emergency treatment.
 However, in some states, a judges order could be circumvented if the police and family can prove to the treatment facility that the person in question is indeed a danger for himself and his immediate environment.

-Forced Rehab: The Statistics
+Forced Rehab: The Reality